kasti0/Hackintosh_Lenovo-IdeaPad-330s-15ikb/README.md

 # macOS on the Lenovo IdeaPad 330s-15ikb

+### This repo, the readme and all the files it containes won't get updated as I'm not using my hackintosh anymore.
+Please see below for which OpenCore version the config.plist is applicable and don't use it with any other version.

 #### A short discription on how to set up macOS on the Lenovo Ideapad 330s-15ikb 81F5.